 Keep the following in mind:The red polyethylene safety cap should never be removed from the detector face!

-The main components of the Apparatus consist of the 241Am source, the Amptek X-123 CdTe detector, and the aluminum rods of various sizes.
+The main components of the Apparatus consist of the 241Am source, the Amptek X-123 CdTe detector, and the five (5) aluminum rods of various sizes.
 Each rod is about 8-cm-long, and is screwed onto a low-mass rod that in turns can be screwed onto the steel plate base.
+(Be careful not to over tighten the rods, you can break the low mass rods).
 The detector and the source sit about 10.5 cm above the surface such that they are placed midway the height of the target.
 The 241Am source is removable and is kept in its plastic case inside a lead box when not in use.
 The source mounts on top of a steel holder which is held in place by a post on a magnetic base.
 The same goes for the detector.
 These bases can be secured in position by turning on/off the magnets that hold the bases to the steel surface.
 The detector mount can only be translated radially while the source may be displaced radially and rotated about the aluminum target.
 The surface of the set-up have markings which allow you to determine the scattering angle θ.

 Standard Operating Procedure (SOP) for Seal Source experiment